gty111/SYSU-ARCH/docs/LAB6/A simple and interesting LAB about cache/Lanuch the simulation and collect output.md

 layout: default
 title: Lanuch the simulation and collect output
 parent: A simple and interesting LAB about cache
-grandparent: VI.Explore ACCEL-SIM and Cache
+grand_parent: VI.Explore ACCEL-SIM and Cache
 nav_order: 3
 ---